Uniformly-Damped Binomial Filters: Five-percent Maximum Overshoot Optimal Response Design: Introduction

-Therefore, the main goal of this paper is to present a closed-form solution to this above question.
-The uniformly-damped binomial polynomial is optimised on a transient-response criterion.
+Therefore, the main goal of this paper is to present a closed-form solution to this question.
+Given that the uniformly-damped binomial polynomial is optimised on a transient-response criterion.
 This criterion is the maximum negligible overshoot value observed in the second-order butterworth response.
-The direct formula for the exact damping constant that makes this possible, without the use of explicit numerical optimization is contributed in this paper.
+This paper provides the \emph{explicit closed-form definition of the exact damping-constant that achieves a transient response with five-percent maximum overshoot for the uniformly-damped binomial polynomial without the use of explicit numerical optimization.}

-In all, the contributions of this paper are three-fold.
-One, extension of the binomial expansion theorem to the uniformly-damped binomial theorem.
-Two, definition of the exact damping-constant for a transient response with five-percent maximum overshoot.
-Three, design and analysis of the five-percent uniformly-damped binomial filter (FP-UDBMF) transfer-function.
+In all, the contributions of this paper is three-fold. \textbf{One}, extension of the binomial expansion theorem to the uniformly-damped binomial theorem. \textbf{Two},definition of the exact damping-constant for a transient response with five-percent maximum overshoot. \textbf{Three}, design and analysis of the \gls{udbmf5}, which more compactly we name \gls{sff} transfer-function.

-The rest of this paper is structured as follows: First, in section~\ref{secudbthm} we start with the introduction of the damped binomial coefficient, and then extend the binomial theorem to the uniformly-damped binomial theorem which leads to the uniformly-damped binomial polynomial.
+The rest of this paper is ordered as follows: First, in section~\ref{secudbthm} we start with the introduction of the damped binomial coefficient, and then extend the binomial theorem to the uniformly-damped binomial theorem which leads to the uniformly-damped binomial polynomial.
 In section~\ref{secudc}, the solution to the exact uniform damping constant that achieves the desired criterion is defined.
 Table~\ref{table_udbc} illustrates the coefficients (up to the tenth order) of the normalized uniformly-damped binomial polynomial that satisfies the desired transient-response criterion.
-Definition and analysis of the five-percent uniformly-damped binomial filter (FP-UDBMF) transfer-function is presented in section~\ref{secudbtf}.
-A simulated comparison of the three filters is illustrated in section~\ref{secsims}.
+Definition and analysis of the \gls{udbmf5} transfer-function is presented in section~\ref{secudbtf}.
+Some numerical performance comparisons of the \gls{udbmf5} to the \gls{bmf} and \gls{bwf} is given in section~\ref{secsims}.
 Finally, section~\ref{secconcl} concludes the discussion in this paper.

-The dynamical system which functions as the frequency-selective filter is represented as a proper transfer function $\mathcal{H}_n$, and its denominator polynomial which is an improper transfer function is represented as $\mathcal{D}$.
+Note that the dynamical system which functions as the frequency-selective filter is represented as a proper transfer function $\mathcal{H}_n$, and its denominator polynomial which is an improper transfer function is represented as $\mathcal{D}$.